Hackmodford/CPS410-F19-Team09/MotionControllerCommunicationRef.md

 ## I/O Chart
 The arduino reports all input states in a single byte and all outputs in a single byte.
-The bit index is used to represent the state of the I/O. Indexes starting with LSB.
+Specific bits within the byte are used to represent the state of the I/O. Indexes starting with LSB.

 Input Chart